ubpb/alma_api/README.md

 To set query string parameters, set the `params:` option and provide a Ruby `hash`.
 To override the `default_format` for an individual request, you can set the `format:` option to `json` or `xml`, depending on your needs.
 Setting the format to `xml` is preferable for Alma APIs that work with MARCXML data.

 To set the body of a `#post` or `#put` request, you can set the `body:` option.
-If the request format is `json', the `body:` option should contain a valid json string.
+If the request format is `json`, the `body:` option should contain a valid json string.
 Otherwise, if the request format is `xml', the option should be a valid XML string.

 In the case of a `json` request, the result of the call is a Ruby `hash`.
 For `xml`, the result is a `Nokogiri::XML::Document` instance, as this library uses [`nokogiri`](https://github.com/sparklemotion/nokogiri) under the hood for XML processing.